 I translate contemporary fiction, non-fiction and poetry from German and Dutch into English.
 My translations have been published by Melville House, Strangers Press, Literary Hub and more, and have been read at the Crossing Border Festival and the Writers Unlimited Winternachten Festival in The Hague, the Berlin Poetry Festival and the International Book Festival in Budapest.
-I have a special interest in creative non-fiction, exile literature, poetry, and queer and multicultural voices.
+I have a special interest in essays and life writing, poetry, LGBT voices and stories about migration, exile and displacement.

 In addition to book translations, I regularly translate samples and excerpts.
 I also write reader’s reports on works published in German and Dutch for English-language publishers, evaluating these titles for their suitability for translation and their viability for commercial publication.

 “A shrewd and provocative collection of fiction, Ghosts of Berlin is translated into English by the equally sharp Emma Rault.” — Shelf Awareness